 09 Dec Calmar: What lies beneath?

-Yesterday the Edmonton Journal ran a piece called “Five years, five homes demolished and gas keeps bubbling from the deep.”
+Yesterday the Edmonton Journal ran a piece called “.”
 It’s a story about any homeowner’s nightmare: old oil and gas wells leaking under and near homes in Calmar.

 Most land in Alberta has been used for something already.
 In the case of Calmar, farmland on which petroleum extraction took place was re-zoned, subdivided, developed into a residential community and sold without exposing what lay beneath or what other activities had taken place on the land before.